JanetAudu1/AI-Budgeting-Assistant/README.md

    ```
    docker build -t ai-budgeting-assistant .
    ```
+4a.
+Note: For the purpose of the workshop, we have provided you an openai key, so you can skip step 4b and step 4c

-4. Get OpenAI API key from https://platform.openai.com/docs/quickstart
+4b.
+Get OpenAI API key from https://platform.openai.com/docs/quickstart

-5. Create a `.env` file in the project root and add your OpenAI API key:
+4c.
+Create a `.env` file in the project root and add your OpenAI API key:
    ```
    OPENAI_API_KEY=your_actual_api_key_here
    ```

-6. Run the Docker container:
+5. Run the Docker container:
    - For Windows (PowerShell):
      ```
      docker run -d -p 8000:8000 -p 8501:8501 --env-file .\.env ai-budgeting-assistant